-In the last 3 years, spend on data analytics services has increased 51.36%, with an expected growth of 13.2 billion dollars in 2019.
+In the last 3 years, spending on data analytics services has increased 51.36%, with an expected growth of 13.2 billion dollars in 2019.
 Now more than ever, it’s crucial to ensure you have the necessary experts on your analytics team.

 Let’s face it: we’ve seen a myriad of analytics job titles popping up in the last few years, including: